-Although the software giant refers to these new releases as “updates”, they’re actually new versions of the operating system.
+Although the software giant refers to these new releases as “updates,” they’re actually new versions of the operating system.
 They roll out as updates, but they require full reinstallation of the operating system to apply new changes.
-And while installation process has gotten better, there is a big difference between a clean install versus upgrading keeping files and apps.
+And while the installation process has gotten better, there is a big difference between a clean install and upgrading while keeping files and apps.

 Upgrading can sometimes cause issues

-The caveat is how these feature updates install on your device.
+The caveat is how these feature updates are installed on your device.
 On most devices, when a new version is available, Windows Update will silently download the new bits, and it’ll proceed with an automated in-place upgrade installation.

-During the automated installation, your personal files, programs, and settings are migrated over to the new version.
-This means that after the installation everything should remain the same as before.
-However, usually doing an upgrade using Windows Update or the Media Creation Tool will cause undesired results.
+During the automated installation, your personal files, programs, and settings are migrated to the new version.
+This means that after the installation, everything should remain the same as before.
+However, usually, doing an upgrade using Windows Update or the Media Creation Tool will cause undesired results.

 For example, during the Anniversary Update rollout, many users came across a number of issues.
 A number of users reported Cortana disappearing from the taskbar without a way to re-enable the feature again.

-Some users noted that certain settings didn’t migrated over after the installation of the Anniversary Update.
-Problem that Microsoft recognized as an issue and promised to have a resolution.
+Some users noted that certain settings didn’t migrate after installing the Anniversary Update.
+Microsoft recognized the problem as an issue and promised a resolution.

 There were also cases where Windows Store apps crashed immediately after trying to open them, error code 0x80070057 downloading the update using Windows Update, Freezing issues at startup after installing the update, and more.

 Doing a clean install is your better choice